 Join Trusted Housesitters here and grab your 25% joining discount through my referral link.

 If you are unfamiliar with WWOOFing then you’ll be excited as I was to learn that there is an entire website dedicated to finding work on organic farms around the world.
 World Wide Opportunities on Organic Farms!
-And just like HelpX for a few hours work a day you will be provided accomodation and meals.
+And just like HelpX for a few hours work a day you will be provided accommodation and meals.

 The beauty of this is that they exist in some 130+ countries.
 Link to the site above to see the list of countries in which you can find WWOOFing positions.
 There is an annual joining fee but you can still search for positions before signing up to see if there is anything near you that suits.
 And if the country is not listed with this international site then there is a second website overseeing WWOOF in other countries and is referred to as WWOOF Independents.